ShuchangLiu/SVlearning/README.md

-ALT | SV type, either 'DEL' or 'DUP' for deletion and duplication INFO-PSTART | start position of the composing piece INFO-PEND | end position of the composing piece INFO-breakdancer | breakdancer QUAL score for the composing piece INFO-CNVnator | CNVnator NatorP2 score for the composing piece INFO-delly | delly genotype quality (GT) score for the composing piece INFO-NN | Neural network prediction (0: predict as false; 1: predict as true) INFO-SVMpolynomial | SVM with polynomial kernel prediction (0: predict as false; 1: predict as true) INFO-SVMradial | SVM with radial kernel prediction (0: predict as false; 1: predict as true) INFO-LDA | Linear discriminant analysis prediction (0: predict as false; 1: predict as true) INFO-RF | Random Forest prediction (0: predict as false; 1: predict as true) INFO-adaboost | adaboost prediction (0: predict as false; 1: predict as true)
+ALT | SV type, either 'DEL' or 'DUP' for deletion and duplication INFO-PSTART | start position of the composing piece INFO-PEND | end position of the composing piece INFO-callerName1 | caller 1 score for the composing piece INFO-callerName2, etc | caller 2 (etc) score for the composing piece INFO-modelName1 | Model 1 prediction (0: predict as false; 1: predict as true) INFO-modelName2, etc | Model 2 (etc) prediction (0: predict as false; 1: predict as true)

 The INFO part is colon separated within each comoposing piece, and comma separated between pieces if a SV is composed by multiple pieces.